-5.66 The SHMA's focus is on assessing housing needs, and it is for the Council to balance these against other policy considerations to be taken into account in setting the housing needs of the Core Strategy.
+5.66 The SHMA's focus is on assessing housing needs, and it is for the Council to balance these against other policy considerations to be taken into account in setting housing targets for the Local Plan.
 The following section does not bring in wider these wider considerations.
 For this reason the dwelling-based scenarios are not considered here.